 In real money, you will need to account for volume and liquidity in positions.
-With options this can be seen in volume and open interest.
+With options, this can be seen in volume and open interest.
 Paper money doesn’t take liquidity into account when placing you in your positions.
 A paper account will typically fill your order if your price is within the bid and ask.

 Favorite Paper Trading Account

 There are a lot of websites and brokerages with which to open a paper money account.
-Our favorite account is with TD Ameritrade.
+Our preferred account is with TD Ameritrade.
 You can open a TD Ameritrade account with no money so you can begin to practice your trading.

 If you do deposit a little money into an account, TD Ameritrade will give you real-time quotes.
 This is huge!
 Most websites and brokerages will keep you on delayed quotes.
-These quotes can be delayed 15-20 minutes and can make it very difficult to make quality trades.
+These quotes can be delayed 15-20 minutes and can make it very difficult to produce quality trades.

 TD Ameritrade’s software, ThinkorSwim, is second to none, but it is not user-friendly.
 Paper trading will give you the opportunity to play, explore, and learn their systems.

 Stock market games should be avoided at all costs.
 They do nothing but promote poor and reckless trading.
 The only way to win in these games is to take significant risks and hope for big gains.

 A paper money account is a great way to learn how to trade without wasting actual money.
 I got my start in a paper money account and continue to use paper money when practicing new strategies and techniques.